Advisors – East Broad Campus:

 Selection and Notification

-2. All applicants who have completed the Realtime Reporting admission procedure and who have satisfied the admission requirements no later than July 1 will be reviewed by the Realtime Reporting Admissions Committee prior to Fall Semester registration.
+2. All applicants who have completed the Court Reporting admission procedure and who have satisfied the admission requirements no later than July 1 will be reviewed by the Realtime Reporting Admissions Committee prior to Fall Semester registration.

 3. Applicants will be ranked for admission on the basis of the date of the receipt of their application, academic transcripts, examination scores, and references.
 In light of the availability of equipment and space – or the lack thereof – the number of applicants admitted will be limited, with the selection to be based on the ranking of applicants.